Skip to main content

 Un-poll-ed futures

 As previously mentioned, dropping a future cancels it.
-There is another kind of "cancellation": just not poll the future, without dropping it.
+There is another kind of "cancellation": just not poll the future, without dropping the future.

 It's also dangerous.
 It may cause deadlock or weird delaying.